M-153 (Michigan highway): Route description

 Just after entering Westland, an overpass carries M-153 over a railroad track, flanked on either side by an at-grade frontage road.
 Ford Road continues east, forming a section of the Garden City boundary near Venoy Road.
 The trunkline crosses into Dearborn Heights at Inkster Road.
 It forms the boundary between Dearborn and Dearborn Heights between Gulley and Evergreen roads, crossing US 24 (Telegraph Road) in between.
 East of Telegraph Road, M-153 is built to expressway standards complete with interchanges at Edward N. Hines Drive, Evergreen Road, M-39 (Southfield Freeway) and Greenfield Road.
 The highway crosses the River Rouge north of the Dearborn Country Club west of Evergreen Road.
 Ford Road ends at Wyoming and McGraw avenues.
 M-153 turns south along Wyoming Avenue to cross I-94 at exit 210.
 This interchange is also the location where I-94 and US 12 (Michigan Avenue) cross, marking the eastern end of M-153 at Michigan Avenue.

 Ford Road serves as the zero-mile line for the Detroit area's Mile Road System, though it is rarely referred to as such, nor is any other road south of 5 Mile on the grid.
-From the Canton Center Road intersection eastward, all of M-153 is a part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.
+From the Canton Center Road intersection eastward, all of M-153 is a part of the National Highway System.
 M-153 is maintained by the Michigan Department of Transportation (MDOT) like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 MDOT's surveys in 2010 showed that the highest traffic levels along M-153 were the 64,956 vehicles daily between the River Rouge and the Southfield Freeway in Dearborn, on average; the lowest counts were the 10,380 vehicles per day between Plymouth Road and the end of the expressway in Superior Township.